Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Conclusion

-In this paper, we introduce a UDT system that leverages reality-virtual interconnections of road entities to advance intelligent road inspection.
-The system begins with the design of sensor equipment to capture data from defected road surfaces.
-A hierarchical road model creator is then used to generate detailed models of road defects and surfaces.
-These models are subsequently integrated into simulation scenes by a digital road twin generator, replacing the simplified planar roads commonly used in existing simulators.
-The proposed system provides unlimited, multi-modal, and well-annotated data for training road inspection networks, as well as a physical simulation environment for testing autonomous driving tasks under defected road conditions.
-Experimental results demonstrate that pre-training baseline perception networks with our synthetic data significantly improves their performance, addressing the scarcity of annotated real-world road defect data and supporting the development of robust inspection models.
-Additionally, decision-making strategies for navigating defected roads are evaluated.
-Common 2D path planning algorithms are analyzed for bypassing or gliding over road defects.
-When defects are unavoidable, vibration measurements under different traversal speeds reveal that optimal speed strategies vary based on the severity of the defect.
+} \cll{This letter presents a UDT system that exploits reality–virtual interconnections of road entities for intelligent road inspection.
+The system captures data from defective roads using a custom sensor setup, constructs detailed defect and surface models through a hierarchical road model creator, and integrates them into simulation scenes via a digital road twin generator to recover simplified planar road assets.} The proposed system provides unlimited, multi-modal, and well-annotated data for training road inspection networks, as well as a physical simulation environment for testing autonomous driving tasks under defected road conditions. \cll{Experiments show that pre-training semantic segmentation networks with our synthetic data substantially boosts performance, alleviating the shortage of annotated real-world defect data.
+The precise modeling of road defects enables both trajectory planning to bypass defects and speed control to traverse them smoothly, balancing safety and comfort.
+Finally, we discuss current limitations in addressing the sim-to-real gap and challenges in in-the-wild deployment, outlining future directions for improved realism and large-scale applications.}

-Despite these advancements, several challenges remain.
-The sim-to-real gap is inevitable due to information loss during the rendering process, leading to synthetic data with artificial appearances.
-As a result, synthetic data is primarily limited to pre-training and must be supplemented with real-world data for fine-tuning.
-Future work could explore the use of explicit representations, such as 3D Gaussian Splatting (3DGS) \cite{kerbl20233dgaussiansplattingrealtime}, to replace the current rendering process with photorealistic novel view synthesis, while preserving the explicit geometric accuracy required for physical simulation.

 \normalem